Facebook Pixel

 Research Review Summary:

-• Pain Neuroscience Education (PNE) versus Biomedical Education: Research suggests that patient education may not affect patient outcomes, that there is no difference between conventional biomedical education and PNE on patient outcomes (e.g. pain, function, or fear avoidance), and/or that if PNE has a significant effect, it is only related to Tampa Scale of Kinesiophobia scores.
+• Pain Neuroscience Education (PNE) versus Biomedical Education: Research suggests that patient education may not affect patient outcomes, that there is no significant difference between conventional biomedical education and PNE on patient outcomes (e.g. pain, function, or fear avoidance), and/or that if PNE has a significant effect, it is only related to specific subsets of questionnaires like the Tampa Scale of Kinesiophobia.

 • Exercise with and without Pain Neuroscience Education (PNE): Research demonstrates conflicting results regarding the effectiveness of PNE when added to exercise.
 Matias et al. (2019) demonstrated that adding PNE to exercise had no effect on outcomes, and Pardo et al. (2018) demonstrated that PNE improved subjective pain intensity, lumbar pain pressure threshold, finger-to-floor distance test, and pain catastrophizing, but not the Oswestry Disability Index (ODI) or Pain Catastrophizing Scale (PCI) scores.
 Assuming that the Matias et al. (2019) exercise program was supervised (details were missing from the study), it may be hypothesized that PNE has a positive effect on compliance and effort during a home exercise program, but less influence when exercise sessions are supervised.